 Subscribe to my low-traffic newsletter

-Memo Akten (b.
-1975) is an artist and engineer born in Istanbul (TR), currently based in London (UK).
+Memo Akten is an artist, engineer and computer scientist born in Istanbul (TR), currently based in London (UK).
 He develops systems that abstract behaviour to create unfamiliar familiarities and encourage new perceptions on our relationship to science, nature, technology and culture.

 In 2013 his work FORMS won the Golden Nica at the Prix Ars Electronica.
-His work has been exhibited and performed around the world at venues such as The Victoria & Albert Museum (London, UK), Royal Opera House (London, UK), Garage Center for Contemporary Culture (Moscow, RU), La Gaîté lyrique (Paris, FR), Holon Museum (Tel Aviv, IL), EYE Film Institute (Amsterdam, NL), STRP Biennial (Eindhoven, NL), FILE Festival (Sao Paolo, Rio, BR), Lisbon Architecture Triennale (Lisbon, PT), Royal Festival Hall (London, UK), Queen Elizabeth Hall (London, UK) and many more (see http://www.memo.tv/category/calendar).
+His work has been exhibited and performed around the world at venues such as The Victoria & Albert Museum (London, UK), Royal Opera House (London, UK), Garage Center for Contemporary Culture (Moscow, RU), La Gaîté lyrique (Paris, FR), Holon Museum (Tel Aviv, IL), EYE Film Institute (Amsterdam, NL), STRP Biennial (Eindhoven, NL), FILE Festival (Sao Paolo, Rio, BR), Lisbon Architecture Triennale (Lisbon, PT), Royal Festival Hall (London, UK) and many more.

-A strong supporter of open-source and believer in the sharing of knowledge, he is one of the core contributors to the openFrameworks project and gives lectures and workshops around the world.
+A strong supporter of open-source and believer in the sharing of knowledge, many of his open-source tools and libraries are used globally, he is one of the core contributors to the openFrameworks project, and he gives lectures and workshops around the world.

 In 2007 he founded The Mega Super Awesome Visuals Company (MSA Visuals), an art, design and technology studio.
 In 2011, with two new partners this evolved into Marshmallow Laser Feast.
 In 2014, after a string of hugely successful, influential and large scale projects – including a Superbowl commercial and music video for rock band U2 – Memo left MLF to focus on personal artworks, collaborations and research.